What Is Title I?

 At the Primary School, our Title I teachers are Mrs. Eckenrode, Mrs. Husser, and Mrs. Peacher.
 At the Intermediate School, our teachers are Mrs. Bowers, Mrs. Sosnoski, Mrs. Santoleri and Mrs. Stehman.

-Donegal School District Title I Parent Involvement Policy:
+Donegal School District Title I Parent and Family Engagement Policy: